 Being an island, there are only two ways to get to Caye Caulker, by boat or by plane.

 - 🛥️ By boat from within Belize – the most affordable and common way to arrive at Caye Caulker is by boat.
 San Pedro Express Belize Water Taxi is the most reputable company, and they offer services from Belize City (45 minutes) and from San Pedro on neighbouring Ambergris Caye (45 minutes).
 You can buy tickets online in advance, or turn up on the day.
-It is around $20 USD.
-If you’re coming from the airport, the cheapest way to get to the dock is by shared shuttle.
-Be aware the last ferry of the day from Belize City is 4:30 pm, so if you’re arriving late, you might need to stop over for a night.
+It is just over $20 USD per person.

 - 🛥️ By boat from Mexico – it’s possible to take a boat from Chetumal in Mexico to Caye Caulker in Belize.
 The entire journey will take around 3 hours.
-With the first 1.5 hours to reach Ambergris Caye, where you will do Belize immigration, and another 45 minutes or so on to Caye Caulker.
-Water Jets International offer this service a few times per week, and you can book online.
-San Pedro Express Belize Water Taxi also runs this route.
+1.5 hours to reach Ambergris Caye, where you will do Belize immigration, and another 45 minutes or so to Caye Caulker.
+San Pedro Express Belize Water Taxi offers this service a few times per week, and you can book online.

 Getting around